wanchu2733/a_maze_ing/README.md

 ## Makefile
 This project uses a Makefile for execution.
 The following rules may be used:
+- `run`:         Executes the program.
+- `debug`:       Runs the program in debug mode using `-m pdb`.
 - `activate`:    Setting up venv to start with
+- `deactivate`:    Deleting venv to clean up
 - `build`:       Building the whl to dist folder
 - `install`:     Install maze_generator-0.0.0-py3-none-any.whl as an example in dist folder
-- `run`:         Executes the program.
-- `debug`:       Runs the program in debug mode using `-m pdb`.
 - `clean`:       Deletes `.mypy_cache` files and `__pycache__` folders.
 - `lint`:        Checks for norme compliance.
 - `lint-strict`: Checks for norme compliance in strict mode.

 Rules can be run by the command `make [rule]`.
+It is recommended to use venv (`make activate`) for mypy functionality.

 # Resources
 To gain an understanding of concepts such as Depth First Search, we used websites such as [GeeksforGeeks](https://www.geeksforgeeks.org/).